-The Collections and Curatorial team are located at the Gold Museum and continue to facilitate collection access.
+During this transition period the Collections and Curatorial team continue to facilitate collection access and will still be able to respond to specific collection requests and research enquiries.
 The Gold Museum Education programs that focus on collection objects are, during this transition time, being delivered in the Living Museum.
 Collection care is ongoing and researchers are encouraged to contact the team to discuss collection access.
-For all collections access, donation queries, and research queries please email email@example.com and a member of the Collections and Curatorial team will be in touch.
+For all collections access, donation queries, and research queries please email firstname.lastname@example.org and a member of the Collections and Curatorial team will be in touch.

 With the largest gold nugget weighing 4.4kg, this unique collection includes over 900 gold samples, nuggets and coins.